ANCPLabOldenburg/megqc_documentation/book/installation2.md

 After activation the following commands become available:

 - `megqc` – opens GUI (similar to the desktop launcher)
-- `run-megqc` – runs the calculation module, you need to add `--inputdata` followed up by the path to your dataaset and you can also add `--subs` followed up by the subjects you want.
+- `run-megqc` – runs the MEGqc calculation module, you need to add `--inputdata` followed up by the path to your dataaset.
+Optionally you can add `--subs` followed up by the list of subjects ID you want (default all) and `n_jobs` with the number of pararllel jobs (default 1).
-- `run-megqc-plotting` – runs the plotting module, you need to add `--inputdata` followed up by the path to the derivatives of the calculation module.
-You can also add `--derivativs_output` followed by the path for the HTML reports.
+- `run-megqc-plotting` – runs the plotting module, you need to add `--inputdata` followed up by the root path to the derivatives of the calculation module.
+You can optionally add `--derivativs_output` followed by the path to a folder to store the HTML reports outside the BIDS dataset.
-- `globalqualityindex` - calculates the Global Quality Index, you need to add `--inputdata` followed by the path to the dataset and you can also add `--derivativs_output` followed by the path for the HTML reports.
+- `globalqualityindex` - recomputes the Global Quality Index, you need to add `--inputdata` followed by the path to the root of your BIDS dataset.
+You can optionally add `--derivativs_output` followed by the path to a folder to store the HTML reports outside the BIDS dataset.

 ## Next section